bhoang93/afa-cms/src/pages/blog/2021-04-25-blog-legal-sentience-and-animal-law.md

 ---
 ![](/img/sentience.jpg)

-This week guest writer **Luiza Calvin** will look at the recognition of sentience in Law.

 Jurisdictions around the world are increasingly reforming their legislation to extend the concept of sentience to animals.
 Sentience can be described as the ability to perceive one’s [environment](https://www.researchgate.net/publication/334461131_Welfare-aligned_Sentience_Enhanced_Capacities_to_Experience_Interact_Anticipate_Choose_and_Survive), and the experience of positive or [negative](https://www.mdpi.com/2076-2615/8/10/174) emotion such as pleasure and pain.
 Other more complex [theories of sentience](https://www.sentienceinstitute.org/blog/what-is-sentience) involve theories of the mind, metacognition and self-awareness.
 Guest writer Luiza Calvin will explore how this is provided for in the law.

 **The Challenges of Defining Sentience in Legislation**